 Google PageSpeed Grade does not Improve

-WP Rocket has 2 options to address this recommendation.
-You will find them in the Static Files tab, under Render-blocking CSS/JS:
+WP Rocket has 2 options to address the PageSpeed recommendation:

-By enabling these options you may see an improvement in your PageSpeed score or GT Metrix/Pingdom grade.
+By enabling these options you may see an improvement in your performance grade on GTmetrix, Pingdom Tools, and Google PageSpeed Insights.
 Results will vary from site to site.
 Always remember to test the effect on the speed of your site.

 This option addresses the PageSpeed recommendation: